SELECT

 [ <table_name>. ] * [ EXCLUDE { <column_name> | ( <column_name>, ... ) } ]

-Wildcards are expanded to multiple output columns using the following rules:
+Wildcards are expanded into multiple output columns based on the following rules:

-• * is expanded to all columns in the FROM clause
+• The wildcard symbol (*) expands to include all columns in the FROM clause.

-• <table_name>.* is expanded to all columns in the FROM clause for the table named <table_name>
+• <table_name>.* expands to include all columns specified in the FROM clause for the table named <table_name>

-• EXCLUDE defines columns which are removed from the above expansion
+• EXCLUDE defines columns which are removed from the previous expansion.

 SELECT DISTINCT